Llynfi Road: Greyhound racing

+A short lived greyhound track was built around the Old Parish Ground owned by Maesteg Rugby Club.
+The racing took place before World War II from approximately 1930 until the outbreak of war.
+The Maesteg Greyhound Association applied for a betting licence in 1935, under the Betting and Lotteries Act 1934.

 Rugby league

 The first senior rugby league match played at Llynfi Road was in 2005 when Bridgend Blue Bulls played Valley Cougars.
 The game attracted a crowd of around 1,500.
 The two sides would face each other again in 2010.

-Celtic Crusaders took on Keighley Cougars in 2006, winning 58-18.
+Celtic Crusaders took on Keighley Cougars in 2006, winning 58–18.
 The game had been moved from Brewery Field because of a Bryan Adams concert two days before.
 Throughout 2009, Celtic Crusaders reserves played 12 games, their under-18s played four times and the under-16s once.

-On 8 November 2009 Italy beat Serbia 42-14 and Lebanon beat Ireland 40-16 in a European Cup ranking double header event.
+On 8 November 2009, Italy beat Serbia 42–14 and Lebanon beat Ireland 40–16 in a European Cup ranking double header event.

 Professional rugby league returned to the Bridgend county borough as South Wales Scorpions moved to Llynfi Road for the 2014 season.
 This lasted for one season following the Scorpions move to Mountain Ash for the start of the 2015 season.